CDT Day 48: I-15(Lima, MT) to Coon Creek – Frozen Dew Trespass Camp to Owl Dinner Camp

 Escape from Lima!
 It took a couple more hours of fruitless hitching and another meal at the diner, but we made it out.
-Back on our way South.
+Back on our way south.

 Another failed attempt at thumbing a ride after breakfast meant that we were on the shuttle filled with other hikers at 9am.
-Not terrible, but our hope at a head start in the heat of the day was lost.
+Not terrible, but our hope at a head start on the heat of the day was lost.
 Fortunately, the weather had shifted, bringing cooler temperatures despite the bright sun and clear skies.
-A bunch of nobos went north, SpiceRack and I started south up a dirt road into the hills with Jackrabbit.
+A bunch of NOBOs went north, SpiceRack and I started south up a dirt road into the hills with Jackrabbit.

 And not a whole lot happened from there.
 This portion of the Divide was gentle, wide humps of sage and grass pasture.
 The walking was fine and not too arduous.
 One might say casual.
 Near the top of our first big, yet gradual, climb, I was impressed with the view backwards to the last week or so of hiking.
 I had no trouble picking out Garfield and Elk Mountain from the lineup of pointy things cutting across the horizon.
 That’s practically all the way to Bannock Pass, the start of the last 100 mile section.
 Pretty cool, I think.